 Selling and administrative expense increased to \$272.4 million in 2008 compared to \$240.5 million in 2007.
 Foreign currency exchange rates (when compared to the foreign currency exchange rates in the same period a year ago) accounted for approximately \$1.5 million of the increase.
 Selling and administrative expense as a percentage of net sales increased to 36.7% in 2008 from 34.6% in 2007.
-This increase of 2.1 percentage points is primarily attributable to higher selling and administrative expense associated with our newly acquired direct sales operation in Italy (1.5 percentage points), higher benefit costs (0.3 percentage points), and other selling and administrative costs (0.3 percentage points).
+This increase of 2.1 percentage points is primarily attributable to higher selling and administrative expense associated with our newly acquired direct sales operation in Italy (1.5 percentage points), higher benefit costs (0.3 percentage points).